-On any Valuation Day the Board of Directors may determine to apply an alternative net asset value calculation method (to include such reasonable factors as they see fit) to the net asset value per Share.
-This method of valuation is intended to pass the estimated costs of underlying investment activity of the Fund to the active Shareholders by adjusting the net asset value of the relevant Share and thus to protect the Fund's long-term Shareholders from costs associated with ongoing subscription and redemption activity.
+To mitigate such effects, on any Valuation Day the Board of Directors may, at their discretion and for all Sub-Funds, determine to apply an alternative net asset value calculation method (to include such reasonable factors as they see fit) to the net asset value per Share.
+This method of valuation is intended to pass the estimated costs of underlying investment activity of the Fund to the active Shareholders by adjusting the net asset value of the relevant Share and thus to protect the remaining/existing Shareholders from costs associated with ongoing subscription and redemption activity.
+In particular, the alternative net asset value calculation method will involve increasing, when the Fund is in a net subscription position, and deducting from, when the Fund is in a net redemption position, the net asset value per Share by such rate (the "Swing Factor") as the Board of Directors consider represents an appropriate rate to meet duties and charges and spreads.
+In other words, where a Swing Factor is applied, it will increase the Price where the Fund is in a net subscription position position position and decrease the Price where the Fund is in a net redemption.